cameron-martin/dokku-build-env/README.md

 # dokku-build-env

+**Note: dokku-build-env is depreciated in favour of the built-in build-env plugin (since dokku 0.3.9).**

 Allows you to specify custom environment variables for the build stage of your app.
 Unlike [dokku-user-env-compile][1], these are not application-specific.

 ## Installation